jmjacobs/3DTransformer/README.md

 CATransform3D Transformer
 =============

-Create sample CATransform3D transforms with this project.
+Create sample CATransform3D transforms and animations with this iPad project.
+I wanted to more fully understand 3D layer transforms as well as Core Animations.
+Adjusting the values on this project to build animations is a quick way to visualise this happening.

 ## Features: